Capacity of Finite-State Channels with Delayed Feedback: Introduction

-We investigate the delayed feedback capacity of several important FSCs, and provide novel results on both their delayed feedback capacity and feedforward capacity: \begin{itemize} \item Despite the extensive research efforts \cite{Ahl_kaspi87,Ahlswede98,PermuterCuffVanRoyWeissman08,kobayashi20033,Trapdoor_Lutz,Huleihel_Sabag_DB} dedicated to the trapdoor channel \cite{Blackwell_trapdoor}, see Fig. \ref{fig:TrapdoorChannel}, its feedforward capacity has remained an open problem for over sixty years.
+A major contribution of this paper is our investigation of the delayed feedback capacity of several well-known FSCs.
+We provide novel results regarding both their delayed feedback capacity and their feedforward capacity.
+Specifically, our first main result concerns the capacity of the trapdoor channel \cite{Blackwell_trapdoor}.
+Despite the extensive research efforts dedicated to the trapdoor channel, e.g. \cite{Ahl_kaspi87,Ahlswede98,PermuterCuffVanRoyWeissman08,kobayashi20033,Trapdoor_Lutz,Huleihel_Sabag_DB}, its feedforward capacity has remained an open problem for over sixty years.
 In \cite{PermuterCuffVanRoyWeissman08}, it was shown that the feedback capacity of the trapdoor channel is equal to $\mathrm{C}^{\mathrm{fb}}_\mathrm{1} = \log_2\left(\frac{1+\sqrt{5}}{2}\right)\approx 0.6942$.
-In this paper, we consider the trapdoor channel with delayed feedback of $d=2$ time instances, and show that the capacity in this scenario is equal to $\mathrm{C}^{\mathrm{fb}}_\mathrm{2}=\log_2\left(\frac{3}{2}\right)\approx 0.5850$.
-Compared to the feedback capacity, this value is much closer to the lower bound on the feedforward capacity of $0.572$ \cite{kobayashi20033}.
-Further, by investigating a greater delay of the feedback, we provide a new upper bound on its feedforward capacity, which is approximately equal to $0.5765$. \item We study the capacity of the binary symmetric channel (BSC) in the case where the input sequence is not allowed to contain two consecutive ones.
-The feedforward capacity in this scenario is still unknown \cite{han_constrained_BSC_BEC,Sabag_BIBO,Dual_Andrew_J,wolf_RLL,han_RLL_BSC}.
-We derive an analytical upper bound on its capacity with delayed feedback of $2$ time instances that also serves as a novel upper bound on the feedforward capacity. \item We demonstrate that the feedback capacity of the dicode erasure channel (DEC) \cite{PfitserLDPC_memory_erasure, henry_dissertation}, see Fig. \ref{fig: DEC_operation}, is not equal to its feedforward capacity, by providing a new upper bound on its feedforward capacity that lies slightly below the feedback capacity. \end{itemize}
+In this paper, we consider the trapdoor channel with delayed feedback of two time instances.
+We show that the capacity in this scenario is equal to $\mathrm{C}^{\mathrm{fb}}_\mathrm{2}=\log_2\left(\frac{3}{2}\right)\approx 0.5850$, which is much closer to the lower bound on the feedforward capacity of $0.572$ \cite{kobayashi20033}.
+Further, by investigating a greater delay of the feedback, we provide a new upper bound on its feedforward capacity, which is approximately equal to $0.5765$.
+Next, we study the capacity of the binary symmetric channel (BSC) in the case where the input sequence is not allowed to contain two consecutive ones.
+For this setting, we derive an analytical upper bound on its capacity with delayed feedback of time instances that also serves as a novel upper bound on the feedforward capacity.
+It is interesting that for both the trapdoor channel and the input constrained BSC the capacity significantly degrades when only the previous channel output is not provided to the encoder.
+Finally, we demonstrate that the feedback capacity of the dicode erasure channel (DEC) \cite{PfitserLDPC_memory_erasure, henry_dissertation} is not equal to its feedforward capacity, by providing a new upper bound on its feedforward capacity that lies slightly below the feedback capacity.